alex-kinokon/jsx-dom/README.md

 > svg, animate, circle, clipPath, defs, desc, ellipse, feBlend, feColorMatrix, feComponentTransfer, feComposite, feConvolveMatrix, feDiffuseLighting, feDisplacementMap, feDistantLight, feFlood, feFuncA, feFuncB, feFuncG, feFuncR, feGaussianBlur, feImage, feMerge, feMergeNode, feMorphology, feOffset, fePointLight, feSpecularLighting, feSpotLight, feTile, feTurbulence, filter, foreignObject, g, image, line, linearGradient, marker, mask, metadata, path, pattern, polygon, polyline, radialGradient, rect, stop, switch, symbol, text, textPath, tspan, use, view

-If you need to create an SVG element that is not in the list, or you want to specify a custom namespace, use the attribute `namespaceURI`.

 If you do not need SVG and CSS property automatic type conversion support, you can import from `jsx-dom/min` for a smaller build.

 ```jsx